fossilsim/MorphoSimShiny/README.md

 #### Step 5
 Once you have simulated morphological data you can remove some of the information to better match what is commonly available from fossil data.
-Data is removed from the matrix according to a givn probability.
+Data is removed from the matrix according to a given probability.